-Though many of the figures central to the reform of the Prussian army and state that took place between the battle of Jena-Auerstadt (1806) and the final defeat of Napoleon (1815) were of humble birth, none came from circumstances more desperate than those of Anton Neidhardt von Gneisenau.
+Though many of the figures central to the reform of the Prussian army and state that took place between the battle of Jena-Auerstadt (1806) and the final defeat of Napoleon (1815) were of humble birth, none came from circumstances more desperate than those of August Neidhardt von Gneisenau.

 Gneisenau was born on the 27th of October, 1760, just a few days before the battle of Torgau.
 His father was a lieutenant in the service of one of the petty states of the Holy Roman Empire, then at war with Prussia.
 His mother was a woman who, like many others of her generation, had followed her husband on campaign.